 Part 1 - To be Completed by Parent/Carer

 To the Headteacher: (add name) Academy name:

 My child (name) Date of birth:

-Class has the following medical cor ndition
+Class has the following medical condition

-I wish for him/her to have the following medicine a administered by school staff, as indicated below:
+I wish for him/her to have the following medicine administered by school staff, as indicated below:

 Name of Medication:

 Dose/Amount to be given:

 Time(s) at which to be given:

 Means of administration:

-How long will the child require this medication to be e administered?
+How long will the child require this medication to b e administered?

-Known side effects and any special precautions (p please attach details)
+Known side effects and any special precautions (please attach details)

 Procedures to take in case of emergency (please attach details)

 Emergency Contact 1 Emergency Contact 2

 Name: Name:

 Telephone Telephone

 Work: Work:

 Home: Home:

+Mobile : Mobile :

+Relationship: Relationship:
-Mobile: Relationship: Lundertake to deliver the medicine personally to Mobile: Relationship: the Headteacher or Medication Coordinator and

-, ertake to inform the school immediately of any
+I undertake to deliver the medicine personally to the Headteacher or Medication Coordinator and to replace it whenever necessary.
+I also undertake to inform the school immediately of any change of treatment that the doctor or hospital has prescribed.

-Name: Signature

-Relationship to child: Date:
+Name: Signature Relationship to child: Date:

-Part 2 - To be completed by Headteacher/Me edication Coordinator

-Confirmation of agreement to administer me edicine

-receive (quantity and name of medicine)

-at (time medicine to be administered, for

-example, lunchtime or afternoon break) ·

-(Child) will be given me edication or supervised whilst he/she takes it by

-(name of member of staff) ·

-This arrangement will continue until (either the end date

-for the course of medicine or until the parents ins truct otherwise).

-Name: Signature:

-Headteacher/Medication Coordinator

-School:
+Part 2 - To be completed by Headteacher/Medication Coordinator Confirmation of agreement to administer medicine It is agreed that (child) ever y day at (time medicine to be administered, for example, lunchtime or afternoon break) ven medication or supervised whilst he/she takes it by (name of member of staff) This arrangement will continue until (either the end date for the course of medicine or until the parents instruct otherwise).
+Name: Signature Headteacher/Medication Coordinator School

-Parental Request for Child to Carry and Self-administer Medicine (Appendix 2)
+Parental Request for Child to Carry and Selfadminister Medicine (Appendix 2)